TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The target is a Windows Server 2022, a version without any active vulnerability or CVE to exploit.
+The target is a Windows Server 2022, a version without any publicly known vulnerabilities or relevant CVEs.

-The null session using a random username allowed us to list shares:
+A null session using a random username allows us to list shared resources:

 <br />